aleaugustoplus/sainsmartremotecontrol/README.md

 # sainsmartremotecontrol

-This is firmware used in the robot in order to allow remote controlling available at: [sainsmart](https://www.sainsmart.com/products/4wd-robot-car-kit-with-mega2560)
+This software is used in the robot in order to allow remote controlling available at: [sainsmart](https://www.sainsmart.com/products/4wd-robot-car-kit-with-mega2560)

 ## Getting Started